SeanDS/zero/README.md

   - Allow arbitrary op-amp noise spectra (interpolate to the frequency vector actually used)
   - Split op-amp families into their own library files
   - Some sort of system for sharing op-amp, regulator, resistor, etc. library data across the web
-  - Breakout data classes into separate project (TFs, noise and data handling are probably useful for other purposes)
+  - Breakout data classes into separate project (responses, noise and data handling are probably useful for other purposes)
   - A standardised export file format (XML?)
   - Other types of noise, e.g. resistor excess noise
   - SciPy/Matlab system object export?